MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/prompt-caching.md

 |**Tool use**| Both the messages array and tool definitions |
 |**Structured outputs** | Structured output schema is appended as a prefix to the system message|

-To improve the likelihood of cache hits occurring you should structure your requests such that repetitive content occurs at the beginning of the messages array.
+To improve the likelihood of cache hits occurring, you should structure your requests such that repetitive content occurs at the beginning of the messages array.

 ## Can I disable prompt caching?

 Prompt caching is enabled by default.
-There is no opt out option.
+There is no opt-out option.